derekjwilliams/fig/README.md

 # Description

-Fig a general purpose graph application with the ability to add types and methods (think MonkeyPatching).
+Fig is a general purpose graph application with the ability to add types and methods (think MonkeyPatching).
 It's basically a framework that can be  customized by IT staff or consultants for specific domains, e.g. patient management, blackboard replacement, asset management.

 ## Details